Note: This story was originally published on November 28, 2017.

 When: April through October

 South of Vancouver you’ll find Steveston Village, a quaint fishing village in the southwest corner of Richmond.
 Two whale watching companies operate from this location at the mouth of the Fraser River.
-Seabreeze Adventures offers four-hour tours in semi-covered or Zodiac-style boats with an on-board naturalist keeps things fun and educational, and Seabreeze’s experienced captains—they’ve been operating since 1998—make sure everyone stays safe, including the whales.
-Shuttle bus pick-up at your Richmond or Vancouver hotel for a $10 fee.
+Seabreeze Adventures offers three- to five-hour tours on semi-enclosed, open, and Zodiac-style boats.
+A knowledgeable on-board naturalist keeps things fun and educational, and Seabreeze’s experienced captains—they’ve been operating since 1998—make sure everyone stays safe, including the whales.
+Shuttle bus pick-up at your Richmond or downtown Vancouver hotel is also available.

-Vancouver Whale Watch was the first whale-watching company to operate from the Vancouver area, in their 21st year of operation in 2019.
+Vancouver Whale Watch was the first whale-watching company to operate from the Vancouver area, in operation for 25 years.
 All three of their vessels are zodiac style (one open and two semi-covered), custom-designed for marine wildlife viewing, and all are equipped with hydrophones to listen to the whales.
 Tours are three to five hours in duration, and a seafood lunch in Steveston pre-or post-tour is a must.
 Shuttle service is available from several downtown locations for a $15 fee.

 Who: White Rock Sea Tours

 When: Daily April through November; by appointment December through March

-Just north of the Canada/US border, the cute seaside town of White Rock is home to White Rock Sea Tours, which operates from the pier along the White Rock beach.
+Just north of the Canada/US border, the cute seaside town of White Rock is home to White Rock Sea Tours, which operates from the pier along White Rock beach.
 Zodiac tours depart daily at noon, travelling across Semiahmoo Bay and into the Salish Sea.
 This excursion is unique in that it includes stops at various spots on the Gulf Islands and Vancouver Island for lunch and for breaks over the course of your three- to five-hour tour.